Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 | Red | VDD | VCC | +5 Volts |
 | White | DIN | IN | Serial Data |

-Below is a reminder of our desired wiring
+Below is a schematic of our desired wiring.
+I have inserted the color scheme above into the schematic for clarity.

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/02_PersistenceOfVision.png" width="1002" height="530" alt="Image of wiring diagram for Persistence of Vision">